KAMKEEL/Chunker/README.md

 Additionally, the following parameters are supported:

 - `-m` / `--blockMappings` - a path to a json file or a json object containing block mappings.
+- `-sm` / `--simpleBlockMappings` - a path to a text file containing simple mappings in the form `old[state=value] -> new[state=value]`.
+State values are case sensitive; enumerated values such as directions should be written in upper case (e.g. `facing=WEST`).
+When provided alongside `--blockMappings` the entries are appended to the JSON mappings.
+- `--generateSimpleMappingsTemplate` - write an example simple mapping file to the given path and exit.
+- For a more comprehensive example containing both JSON and simple mapping formats run `java -cp chunker.jar com.hivemc.chunker.mapping.parser.ComplexMappingsTemplateGenerator <dir>` and the templates will be written to the specified directory.
 - `-s` / `--worldSettings` - a path to a json file or a json object containing world settings.
 - `-p` / `--pruning` - a path to a json file or a json object containing pruning settings.
 - `-c` / `--converterSettings` - a path to a json file or a json object containing converter settings.